+'''

+{\bf class} \ {\tt gitdb.stream.DecompressMemMapReader} \ (\textit{m}, \textit{close\on\deletion}, \textit{size=None})

+'''

-''' class gitdb.stream.DecompressMemMapReader (m, close_on_deletion, size=None) Reads data in chunks from a memory map and decompresses it.
-The client sees only the uncompressed data, respective file-like read calls are handling on-demand buffered decompression accordingly A constraint on the total size of bytes is activated, simulating a logical file within a possibly larger physical memory area To read efficiently, you clearly don't want to read individual bytes, instead, read a few kilobytes at least.
+Reads data in chunks from a memory map and decompresses it.
+The client sees only the uncompressed data, respective file-like read calls are handling on-demand buffered decompression accordingly

+A constraint on the total size of bytes is activated, simulating a logical file within a possibly larger physical memory area

+To read efficiently, you clearly don't want to read individual bytes, instead, read a few kilobytes at least.

 Note: The chunk-size should be carefully selected as it will involve quite a bit of string copying due to the way the zlib is implemented.
 Its very wasteful, hence we try to find a good tradeoff between allocation time and number of times we actually allocate.
-An own zlib implementation would be good here to better support streamed reading - it would only need to keep the mmap and decompress it into chunks, thats all compressed_bytes_read() Returns number of compressed bytes read.
-This includes the bytes it took to decompress the header (if there was one) data() Returns random access compatible data we are working on max read size = 524288 classmethod new (m, close_on_deletion=False) Create a new DecompressMemMapReader instance for acting as a read-only stream This method parses the object header from m and returns the parsed type and size, as well as the created stream instance.
-Parameters • m - memory map on which to oparate.
-It must be object data ( header + contents ) • close_on_deletion - if True, the memory map will be closed once we are being deleted read(size=-1) seek (offset, whence=0) Allows to reset the stream to restart reading :raise ValueError: If offset and whence are not 0 {f class} gitdb.stream.FDCompressedShalWriter (fd) Digests data written to it, making the sha available, then compress the data and write it to the file descriptor Note: operates on raw file descriptors Note: for this to work, you have to use the close-method of this instance close() exc = IOError('Failed to write all bytes to filedescriptor',) fd '''

-3.10.
-Streams 21
+An own zlib implementation would be good here to better support streamed reading - it would only need to keep the mmap and decompress it into chunks, that's all close()

+Close our underlying stream of compressed bytes if this was allowed during initialization :return: True if we closed the underlying stream :note: can be called safely data()

+'''

+compressed_bytes_read()

+'''

+Returns number of compressed bytes read.
+This includes the bytes it took to decompress the header (if there was one)

+Returns random access compatible data we are working on

+'''

+max read size = 524288

+'''

+'''

+classmethod new (m, close on deletion=False)

+'''

+Create a new DecompressMemMapReader instance for acting as a read-only stream This method parses the object header from m and returns the parsed type and size, as well as the created stream instance.

+- m memory map on which to operate.
+It must be object data (header + contents) - close_on_deletion if True, the memory map will be closed once we are being deleted

+'''

+read (size=-1)

+'''

+'''

+seek (offset, whence=0)

+'''

+Allows to reset the stream to restart reading :raise ValueError: If offset and whence are not 0

+'''

+class gitdb.stream.FDCompressedSha1Writer(fd)

+'''

+Digests data written to it, making the sha available, then compress the data and write it to the file descriptor close()

+Note: operates on raw file descriptors Note: for this to work, you have to use the close-method of this instance fd sha1 write(data)

+'''

+exc = IOError('Failed to write all bytes to filedescriptor',)

+'''